jaspercooper/collaborative_workflow/README.md

 Commits:

-  - every line of code can be seperately *committed*: this means that you've made the change, and now you want to share it with others
+  - every line of code can be separately *committed*: this means that you've made the change, and now you want to share it with others

   - labeling commits is extremely important and helpful for collaborators